Full Moon Calendar 2023

 This moon heralds the return of spring when the earthworms appear.
 It’s also called the Crust Moon, because the snow thaws and the ground gets crusty.

 April 2023 Full Moon – Pink Moon 2023

 April 6th – 00:34 EST

-Named for the pink wildflowers that bloom in April, this moon is also known as the Sprouting Grass Moon and the Egg Moon.
+The Pink Moon is named for the pink wildflowers that bloom in April.
+This full moon is also known as the Sprouting Grass Moon and the Egg Moon.

 May 2023 Full Moon – Flower Moon 2023